canonical/falco-operators/docs/reference/integrations.md

 <!-- vale Canonical.004-Canonical-product-names = YES -->
 _Supported charms_: any principal charms

-Falco is a subordinate charm, it needs to be integrated with a principal charm via this interface.
+Since Falco is a subordinate charm, it needs to be integrated with a principal charm via this interface.

 Example `general-info` integrate command: